carolanncan/lambtron.github.io/articles/2015-07-12-bottom-of-product-hunt-a-look-at-the-product-hunt-effect/index.md

 Aside from the robots, I see a few [feedly](http://feedly.com/) users, [thenews.im](http://thenews.im/) users, [pulse.me](https://www.pulse.me/) users, [alltechnews.co](http://alltechnews.co/) users, and [Lost Hunts](http://losthunts.com/) users (Bottom of Product Hunt is pretty much a shittier, less-inspired clone of this one).
 Also a few referrers from Twitter (via this link, [http://t.co/kol9fbT9JJ](http://t.co/kol9fbT9JJ); unfortunately, Twitter won't show me what the original tweet is, but I'm guessing it's [this one](https://twitter.com/ProductHunt/status/612404808109174784)).
 [Yay, social](http://media.giphy.com/media/kViTiGaoqD0gU/giphy.gif)!

-Some domains I did not recognize are [revery.io](http://revery.io/) ("updates from all your favorite sites", still in beta testing), [jianshu.com](http://www.jianshu.com/) (looks like a chinese news aggregator), and [netvibes.com](http://www.netvibes.com/en) ("a dashboard for everything", including probably news stories).
+Some domains I did not recognize are [revery.io](http://revery.io/) ("updates from all your favorite sites", still in beta testing), [jianshu.com](http://www.jianshu.com/) (looks like a Chinese news aggregator), and [netvibes.com](http://www.netvibes.com/en) ("a dashboard for everything", including probably news stories).

 There is also one poor soul who came to the site from a Google search.
 I wonder what stray Google query led to that?